-Blue outline containers represent web pages, application screens, dialog boxes, and logical entities.
-You can create pages, edit, move, change type, fill with blocks and delete them without any limitations.
+Octopus implements containers to represent web pages, application screens, dialog boxes, and logical entities.
+You can create pages, edit, move them, change their type, add and delete content blocks without any limitations.

 There are three Container types:

-- "Page" imitates regular pages and screens of the application.
-This is the default type.
+- Page imitates regular site pages or app screens; this is the default type.

-- “Ghost” type is used for entities that are important to the structure but won't be implemented as pages, screens or dialog boxes.
-The look of the Ghost container has no frames and has reduced margins not to draw too much attention to it.
+- The Ghost container type stands for entities that are important in terms of structure but won't be implemented as pages, screens, or dialog boxes.
+Ghosts have no outlines and reduced margins, to draw less attention.